zastrixarundell/caddy-cloudflare/README.md

 And with that you should be able to access your website without the ports actually being open:

 ![nextcloud and the router ports](sreenshots/../screenshots/nextcloud+router.png)

+Now, as you saw, the Caddyfile *is* cluttered and it might just be a better idea to opt-in to a per-service basis rather than a wildcalrd.